 Open the media creation tool.

-Follow all the onscreen instructions (such as selecting your preferred language and the system architecture – 32-bit or 64-bit – of the computer that you are downloading the Windows 10 setup to) and then download an ISO file for Windows 10 that you can not only use to install Windows 10 but can also burn to a USB or DVD.
+Follow all the on-screen instructions, such as selecting your preferred language and the system architecture (32-bit or 64-bit) of the computer onto which you are downloading the Windows 10 setup.
+Then, download an ISO file for Windows 10.
+You can use this file not only to install Windows 10, but also to burn it to a USB or DVD.

-Boot up the computer that is suffering from the blue screen that says it does not have an Operating System, access its BIOS settings or UEFI settings and change its boot order so that it boots from a USB.
-Save the changes, exist the BIOS, insert the USB that contains the Windows 10 setup and then shut your computer down.
+Boot up the computer suffering from the blue screen that indicates it does not have an Operating System, then access its BIOS or UEFI settings and change the boot order so that it starts from a USB.
+Save the changes, exit the BIOS, insert the USB containing the Windows 10 setup, and then shut down your computer.